Quality, Safety & Patient Rights

 • Staff and provider engagement surveys

-At Valley, safety is a core value and providing quality care allows us to deliver the best possible outcomes and customer service for our community.
-Like our mission statement declares, we are committed to "caring for our community like family."
-We take this challenge very seriously.
+At Valley, safety is our core value and providing quality care allows us to deliver the best possible outcomes and customer service for our community.
+We strive for zero harm by proactively seeking out, speaking up about, listening and responding to all safety concerns.

 Patient Rights